Upwork Job Alerts: Free vs. Paid Tools Compared | Vibeworker

 An alert for a job that turns out to have an unverified client, a $200 budget for a $2,000 scope, and 45 existing proposals isn't an opportunity.
 It's a task that costs you Connects and attention.
 The difference between a tool that sends 80 alerts a day and one that sends 5 high-quality ones isn't a feature difference — it's the whole product.

 Vibeworker scores every Upwork job against your profile and only notifies you when something is genuinely in your top percentile.
-Start your free trial →
+Every paid plan includes push notifications, Telegram alerts, a personal RSS feed, webhooks, and API access — get your jobs however you want them.
+See current pricing →

 Michael Watkins